Logarithmic kinetics and bundling in physical networks

+where $\eta_\lambda(r;t)\equiv\lambda m_r\mathcal{N}_\lambda(r;t)$.
+The kinetics in Eq.~\eqref{eq:bund2} is surprisingly slow compared to the algebraic growth (see Table~\ref{tabund:1} in the {\em Discussions}) characterizing RSD of $d=1,\,2$ elongated needles~\cite{sherwood1990random, ziff1990kinetics, tarjus1991asymptotic}.
+We attribute the logarithmic growth above $\tau_p$ to an interplay between two competing mechanisms: while the elongation of links depletes a large fraction of possible configurations (Fig.~\ref{figbund:1}\textbf{c}, see also Fig.~\ref{figbund:Sumbra} in the SM), the 3D nature of the problem grants enough freedom to enable many, nearly independent, depositions.
+This yields a long-lived balance between rejections and acceptances of the links, demonstrated by the identical evolutions of $\mathpzc{C}_\lambda$ and $\mathcal{N}_\lambda$ in Fig.~\ref{figbund:2}, that delays depletion-induced correlations, needed for the emergence of local order.
+In the {\em Discussions} we elaborate further on the generality of this phenomenon.

 \underline{\emph{Kinetic instability}}--- Simulated link packings (Fig.~\ref{figbund:2}\textbf{b}) closely follow the evolution predicted by Eq.~\eqref{eq:bund2} for several orders of magnitude and for a broad range of link diameters $\lambda$ (details in caption, Fig.~\ref{figbund:2}\textbf{b}, see also Fig.~\ref{figbund:S1} in the \textsc{SM}).
-Yet, a closer inspection of the difference, $\mathcal{D}_\lambda(t)$, between simulations and Eq.~\eqref{eq:bund2} reveals the emergence of instabilities above $\tau_p$ which, as we show below, is due to the spontaneous formation of link bundles.
+Yet, a closer inspection of the difference, $\mathcal{D}_\lambda(t)$, between simulations and Eq.~\eqref{eq:bund2} reveals the emergence of instabilities at times much above $\tau_p$ which, as we show below, are due to the activation of depletion effects and the formation of local link bundles.

 We start by analyzing the influence that different aspect ratios $r/\lambda$ have on $\mathcal{D}_\lambda(t)$.
 As shown in Fig.~\ref{figbund:3}, packings corresponding to $r\in\{1/4, 1/2, 3/4\}$ undergo systematic deviations from Eq.~\eqref{eq:bund2} above $\tau_p$.
-While negative deviations are expected, corresponding to packings undergoing saturation, the positive overswing of $\mathcal{D}_\lambda(t)$ at large aspect ratios is surprising as it indicates a faster deposition rate compared to the logarithmic prediction.
-Beginning from $r=1/4$ (Fig.~\ref{figbund:3}\textbf{a},\,\textbf{b}), we find that these positive deviations occur if $r/\lambda\gtrsim\mathcal{O}(10^2)$ and their extent widens for larger $r$.
-This is evident, e.g., in the evolution corresponding to $\lambda/2=5\times10^{-3}$ in Figs.~\ref{figbund:3}\textbf{b},\textbf{e},\textbf{h} (see also Figs.~\ref{figbund:S1},~\ref{figbund:S2} in the \textsc{SM} for results with $r=1$).
+While negative deviations correspond to packings undergoing saturation, the positive overswing of $\mathcal{D}_\lambda(t)$ at large aspect ratios indicates instead a faster deposition rate compared to the logarithmic prediction.
+Beginning from $r=1/4$ (Fig.~\ref{figbund:3}\textbf{a},\,\textbf{b}), we find that these positive deviations occur if $r/\lambda\gtrsim\mathcal{O}(10^2)$ and their extent widens for large $r$.
+This is evident, e.g., in the evolution corresponding to links of radius $\lambda/2=5\times10^{-3}$ in Figs.~\ref{figbund:3}\textbf{b},\textbf{e},\textbf{h} (see also Figs.~\ref{figbund:S1},~\ref{figbund:S2} in the \textsc{SM} for results with $r=1$).